 How to file a Kentucky annual report

 KRS 14A.6-010 requires all registered businesses to keep their information current through this annual filing.
-Failing to meet this deadline means your business will face administrative dissolution, resulting in the loss of its legal protections.
+Failure to file by the deadline is a statutory ground for administrative dissolution, and entities that do not cure after notice typically lose their legal protections.

-Most business entities operating in Kentucky are required to file an annual report, whether they're domestic entities formed in Kentucky or foreign entities formed elsewhere but authorized to conduct business here after completing a foreign registration.
+Most business entities operating in Kentucky are required to file an annual report, whether they're domestic entities formed in Kentucky or foreign entities formed elsewhere but authorized to conduct business here after completing a foreign registration with the state.

 The filing requirement applies to: